-Please note that this advice is for people who are healthy and not at risk, nor showing any symptoms.
+Please note that this advice is for people who are not categorised as vulnerable, are not showing any symptoms and have not tested positive for Covid-19.
 If you are self-isolating, then we have separate advice on this.

 Can I still take my dog for a walk?

 Yes, you can still walk your dog as long as you keep a safe distance from other people and dogs.
 It’s important to be aware of any local restrictions and relevant guidance in place (for instance in areas under localised lockdown).

 We suggest you keep your dog on a lead, or under close control in public places, and thoroughly wash your hands before and after your walk.

 Your dog can be in your garden, or taken out to the toilet as needed.
 If you don’t have a private garden, just make sure you maintain your social distance from other people (and pets) in any shared outdoor or public space.

 What should I do if I am told to quarantine after travelling to another country?